ChamiLamelas/Music_Tab_Project/README.md

 If interested, here are possible major additions to later versions of the project:

+* Using keys alongside the input file to output better sheet music that doesn't have to attach "#" to every sharped note.
 * Support for non-standard tuning (G, D, A, E).
 * A version for instruments other than a 4-string bass.
 * Support for other timing identifiers than W, H, Q, E, and S for whole note, half note, quarter note, eighth note, and sixteenth note respectively.